timescale/docs/timescaledb/how-to-guides/configuration/configuration.md

 #### `timescaledb.enable_2pc (bool)` [](enable_2pc)

 Enables two-phase commit for distributed hypertables.
-If disabled, it will use a one-phase commit instead, which is faster but can result in inconsistent data.
+If disabled, it uses a one-phase commit instead, which is faster but can result in inconsistent data.
 It is by default enabled.

 #### `timescaledb.enable_per_data_node_queries (bool)` [](enable_per_data_node_queries)

-If enabled, TimescaleDB will combine different chunks belonging to the same hypertable into a single query per data node.
+If enabled, TimescaleDB combines different chunks belonging to the same hypertable into a single query per data node.
 It is by default enabled.

 #### `timescaledb.max_insert_batch_size (int)` [](max_insert_batch_size)

 When acting as a access node, TimescaleDB splits batches of inserted tuples across multiple data nodes.
-It will batch up to `max_insert_batch_size` tuples per data node before flushing.
+It batches up to `max_insert_batch_size` tuples per data node before flushing.
 Setting this to 0 disables batching, reverting to tuple-by-tuple inserts.
 The default value is 1000.